-It is a great audio and video player which runs on both graphical as well as line interface which supports most of the file formats.
+MPlayer is a great audio and video player which runs on both graphical and line interface which supports most of the file formats.
 It includes the well-liked forks of MPV and MPlayer2.
 It has shortcut keys which enhances your multimedia experience and is a very stable media player and its chances of crashing are much lesser in comparison with other players because of its well-structured coding.

 7. Bomi (CMPlayer)

 This is another configurable and highly versatile media player which more or less satisfies all the requirement of a good media player.
 Some of the features include – modest graphic user interface, subtitle support, tracking and recording playback and ability to resume playback according to the user’s requirement.
 Supports most of the popular media files and formats.

 Xine is a free multimedia player which is written in C. It decodes files like MP3, WMV, MOV and AVI from the local disk.
 It is able to interpret almost all the common formats.
 One of its features is that it can manually correct the video-audio synchronization.

 It is an open source, cross-platform and totally free media player which supports any type of media formats and files.
 The media player supports most of the codecs, permitting the user to have a wonderful video viewing experience.
 It is equipped with a video converter as well and is very user-friendly.